 in Israeli and international performance art, which deviates from the mainstream and conventional—which, at best, “is considerate” of the audience, and at worst, flatters it.
 In so doing, Teatron supports action against the theatre’s repugnant enslavement by public relations and celebrity.
 (Kenar 2014, 3)

-Tmuna is a fringe theatre based in Tel Aviv known for creating postdramatic theatre, which often imagines itself as part of the ‘global’ world for which Berlin serves as a kind of code name.
+Tmuna is a fringe theatre based in Tel Aviv known for creating postdramatic theatre, which often imagines itself as part of a cosmopolitan world represented in the eyes of many Israelis by the city of Berlin .
 Lilach Dekel-Avneri, a former Tmuna manager, was one of the editors of a Hebrew translation of an anthology of contemporary German plays (Dolav et al., 2010).
 This prompted her to produce the 2010 German Season Festival at Tmuna in the framework of which she directed Dea Loher’s Adam Geist and won first prize for the play’s stage design at the Fringe Theatre 2010 Awards.
 The majority of the festivals’ productions created a quintessential, thought-provoking theatre language, however with little reference to Israeli reality.
 These are works geared toward international avant garde festivals that strengthen the symbolic capital of young playwrights, producers, and directors.

 Such a postdramatic orientation is particularly prevalent in New Voices in Israeli Drama (Levy, 2006), an anthology of works by young Israeli playwrights, most of which were produced by Israeli fringe theatres.
 These playwrights take a largely deconstructive and meta-theatrical approach, and their themes deal with emptiness, meaninglessness, violence, relationships, sexuality, homosexuality, and transgender issues while hardly touching upon the Israeli political reality.
 For example, in Sivan Cohen’s play, Or, Ma?, the heroine watches her life on a television screen as her thoughts are narrated by a male narrator in voice over: “Today, she lives in Germany.
 Strangely, of all places, it is where, even if not always easy, there is a place for a young Israeli woman, and a stage for the music she plays” (2006, 192).
 This excerpt epitomizes the manner in which the space, plot, and characters in the entire anthology are mostly located in an estranged Western urban world for which, paradoxically, the playwrights yearn.